andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 Other description, used script as guide.

 - Resumability
-- Server behaviour

 - Functions

-- Testing

 ### Downloader - Resumability
-Resumability is implemented via a JSON file.
-This JSON file keeps track of .
-By default it's unoptimally formatted, which actually makes it unnecessarily large, (TODO confirm size and compacting size), but this could compacted by exporting JSON as optimal.

 ### Logging

 Logging is both to stdout and a logging file.
 Time estimation.
 Logger methods.